DolphDev/ezurl/README.md

 Easy URL generation for Python

 This Library is simply for dynamically generating URLs.
-This Library was originally included in my WeThePeople Module, however I thought it would be better for it to be a seperate library.

 ezurl allows simple stuff like this